MINIMUM VIABILITY STANDARDS OVERVIEW

 Recognition by Rutgers University-Camden is a privilege.
 Registered chapters must be able to show substantial evidence of the organization’s ability to contribute to the Greek community.
 Chapters are expected to meet expectations with respect to academic success, community service, campus involvement, and support of community-wide and council programs.

 Rutgers University-Camden has established a minimum membership number as a way to insure healthy group and community dynamics.
 These standards exist for registered student organizations.
 To insure that registered fraternities and sororities possess the ability to meet performance expectations and for the continued health of the Greek community, this membership standard and procedures have been established.

-1. Rosters will be submitted to the OFSA at the beginning of each semester.
+- Rosters will be submitted to the Office twice each semester.

-2. All new members must be registered with OFSA by the designated date.
+- All new members must be registered with OFSA by the designated date each semester.